-You could also have access to the court coverage available through ESPN3 with a subscription to ESPN+.
+You could also have access to the court coverage with a direct subscription to ESPN+.
 There isn’t a free trial and you won’t have access to ESPN and ESPN2 coverage you would have through a service like fuboTV, but it is an option.

-An ESPN+ subscription costs only $6.99 per month ($69.99 for the year).
+An ESPN+ subscription costs only $10.99 per month.
 There is no contract so you can cancel any time you like.
 In addition to ESPN, Disney also owns Hulu and the Disney+ streaming service.
-You can get Disney+, Hulu, and ESPN+ for just $12.99 by signing up here!
+You can get Disney+, Hulu, and ESPN+ for just $18.99/month by signing up here!

 Once you subscribe to ESPN+, you can watch it through the ESPN app.
 The ESPN App supports Roku Players and TVs, Amazon Fire TV devices, Chromecast, Apple TV, Android, iPhone, Samsung TVs, Xbox One, and PS4.